-There are those in our field that advocate a strict discipline of science – that is to say no idea is funded or given a seal of approval — without math.
-Data has the limitations of structure, yet we are not rationale beings.
+There are those in our field that advocate for a strict discipline of science – that is to say, no idea is funded without math.
+Yet, data has the limitations of structure and we are not rational beings.

 1. Make a sweet team.

 Google wasn’t sugar coating when it partnered with Kit Kat to name the latest version of its Android operating system after the candy bar.
 The software proved to be a good flavor for Kit Kat too: an unlikely partnership with a tech company that raised its visibility just prior to the Halloween candy rush.